Job Opportunities at Macon County Conservation District

 Psychological Considerations:

-2. Must be able to work independently.
+2. Must be able work with wildlife including reptiles and insects.

 Physiological Considerations:

-1. Must be able to lift up to 50 pounds.
+1. Must be able to lift up to 25 pounds.

 Environmental Considerations: